suryakantamangaraj/AwesomeGithubProfileTemplates/README.md

 - ["How to Create a Self-Updating README.md for Your GitHub Profile"](https://medium.com/@th.guibert/how-to-create-a-self-updating-readme-md-for-your-github-profile-f8b05744ca91) - *Thomas Guibert*

 ### Video Tuts
+These are some video tutorials to guide you on how to make your Github readme profile and make that better.

 - ["Create Impressive GitHub Portfolio"](https://www.youtube.com/watch?v=dkE4mVhwMB4) - *MTECHVIRAL*
 - ["How To Create a Github Profile ReadMe"](https://www.youtube.com/watch?v=DOiGs2NiDbU) - *James Q Quick*
 - ["How to create a GitHub profile README"](https://www.youtube.com/watch?v=vND_UY7xk24) - *Code With Confidence*